maartaud/frontpy/README.md

 **Step 3: Call the main function**:

-The *main* function will return two dataframes: one for cold fronts and one for warm fronts.
-Both dataframes will be saved in CSV format inside your output directory.
+The *main* function will return two Pandas dataframes: one for cold fronts and one for warm fronts.

 So, you can call the main function like this: